Introduction to OpenRefine

 With OpenRefine, you can import your data, discover patterns, fix mistakes, and transform your information so it’s ready for analysis or sharing.
 You don’t need to know how to code or use complicated software.
 OpenRefine is built for researchers who want to focus on their work, not on technical details.

-One of the strengths of OpenRefine is its ability to help you explore your data and perform simple analyses right from the start.
+One of the strengths of OpenRefine is its ability to help you explore your data and perform simple analysis right from the start.
 You can quickly filter and sort your data, group similar entries, and visualize distributions to spot trends or outliers.
 This makes it easy to get a sense of your dataset before diving deeper into research questions.
 You can also use built-in functions to split or merge columns, remove duplicates, and transform data formats, making your information more consistent and reliable.

 OpenRefine supports a wide range of data formats, including CSV, Excel, and JSON, and can connect to online sources and databases.
-Its reconciliation feature allows you to match your data against external databases, such as Wikidata, to enrich your dataset with additional information.
+It also allows you to match your data against external databases, such as Wikidata, to enrich your dataset with additional information.
 Because OpenRefine is open source, it can be extended with add-ons and custom scripts, giving you even more possibilities.
 The active community around OpenRefine has developed many plugins that add new features, such as connecting to other data sources, exporting to different formats, or automating repetitive tasks.

 - OpenRefine is a free, open-source tool for cleaning, organizing, and exploring messy data.